 Option 1 will be the default relocation method.
-The value of the Relocation Voucher will be commensurate to household composition.
+The value of the relocation voucher will be commensurate to household composition.
 Applicants will be given a voucher equal to the reconstruction value of the home with the number of bedrooms needed to accommodate the household.
 See Reconstruction and Relocation Unit Size and Exceptions section of these Guidelines.
-Applicants will have ninety (90) days from the date the voucher was issued to identify a replacement home and be under contract.
-The Housing Counseling Program may provide applicants with support throughout the relocation process and by helping them in assisting with things like: identifying a suitable replacement home, homeowner education, and connecting applicants with social services providers in the areas being considered by the applicant for relocation.
+Applicants will initially have one hundred and eighty (180) days from the date the voucher was issued to identify a replacement home and be under contract.
+The Housing Counseling Program may provide applicants with support throughout the relocation process and by helping them in identifying a suitable replacement home, homeowner education, and connecting applicants with social services providers in the areas being considered by the applicant for relocation.
 Housing counseling services are provided at no cost to the applicant.